Taveion-P/Mini-Project/FinalDemo/readme.md

 "ArduinoCodeonPi"   Heavily optimized code for demo 2, which is used for a better score in this final demo.

-"Final PI Code"     Code running on the Raspberry Pi for ArUco code detection and telling the Arduino which marker to move to next.
+"FinalDemoPICode"     Code running on the Raspberry Pi for ArUco code detection and telling the Arduino which marker to move to next.

 "Moving_And_Grooving_v3.ino"    The final demo Arduino code which is capable of moving to multiple markers.